latture/threed-beam-fea/README.md

 # 3D linear beam element code  #

 ## Getting started ##
 This project requires CMake to compile the code.
-If not installed, install CMake before continuing.
+If not installed, please install CMake before continuing.
 If you intend on building the GUI, Qt must be installed and the path to the Qt5WidgetsConfig.cmake file must be set when invoking CMake.
 Currently, the following method of building the GUI works on Mac and Linux.
 If running on Windows, open the fea_gui.pro file with QtCreator (included with the Qt installation) and run.